“I absolutely believe that recovery is not something you do alone."

 “I grew up doing manual labor from age 13 on.
 When I graduated high school, I was working on a farm for a little above minimum wage.
 Six days a week, 12-hour days.
 I did that for nine months.
 I thought, man, I'm never going to get money for college.

-I became a guard in nuclear weapons storage zone, security police, but you just sit there all night looking at this fence, or just driving around on a square block.
-We've got 120 rounds for M-16s and a grenade launchers with grenades — so it was either super boring, or super exciting.
+I became a guard in a nuclear weapons storage zone, security police, but you just sit there all night looking at this fence, or just driving around on a square block.
+We've got 120 rounds for M-16s and a grenade launchers with grenades—so it was either super boring, or super exciting.

 But I’m in the military and the next thing you know, I'm drinking.
 And I'm drinking a lot.